Skip to content

 Step 3d: Build the rotation matrix:

-Physical meaning: At θ = 90°, the tool frame aligns with the world frame!
-The torch points toward you (+Z), moves along pipe (+X), with Y-axis pointing up (+Y). ✅
+Physical meaning: At θ = 90°, the torch points toward you (+Z), moves downward around the circumference (-Y), with Y-axis pointing along the pipe (+X). ✅

 4. Complete the other waypoints (θ = 180° and 270°):